clojure-grimoire/grimoire/resources/contributing.md

 simply create a REPL dump file and add it to the appropriate examples directory.
 Nothing else is involved.

+**Protip**, if you visit the documentation page of the symbol for which you wish to add an example, there are big friendly "add example" links which will help you to create a file in the right place.

 REPL sessions are expected to fit the pattern `("user=>" sexpr) +`.
 Results of evaluation should be commented out, as should output to any file stream such as stdout or stderr.
 This is required in the